Surgery can cure trigger finger, relieving frustrating symptoms and preventing the progression of function loss.

 An alternative to surgery is a steroid injection.
 This can decrease swelling in the the tendon.
 This can cure the trigger if the swelling decreases enough to stop the tendon rubbing against the side of the tunnel entrance.

 Surgery is a relatively simple procedure.
 It is usually performed under a general anaesthetic (asleep), but it can also be performed under sedation (sleepy) or local anaesthetic (completely awake).

 A 1-2 cm cut is made just below the base of the finger, and this is extended down to where the tendon enters the tunnel or sheath at the base of the finger.
 The entrance is widened, allowing the tendon to move freely.

 Most patients go home on the same day.

 Surgery is usually very successful at relieving the triggering immediately.

 The cut from the surgery is quite deep, and can be sore for some time.
 The bulky dressing will stay on for around a couple of days.
 You will need to be gentle with your hand for the first 4-6 weeks after surgery, and can usually get back to your regular activities after that.

-Dr Kotronakis has regular lists at St George Private, Kareena Private, Royal Prince Alfred and St George Hospitals.
+Dr Kotronakis has regular lists at St George, Hurstville, Bondi Junction and St Luke’s private hospitals.
 Carpal tunnel release can be performed at all these hospitals.